formancehq/ledger/README.md

 # Roadmap

-We keep a open roadmap of the upcoming releases and features [here](https://numary.notion.site/OSS-Roadmap-4535fa5716fb4f618027201afcc6f204).
+We keep an open roadmap of the upcoming releases and features [here](https://numary.notion.site/OSS-Roadmap-4535fa5716fb4f618027201afcc6f204).